Grinton I. Will: Early life and education

 Grinton was the son of Edwin Robertson and M. Helen (Ingham) Will.
 Will's grandfather John H. Will immigrated to the United States from Bonn, Germany in 1848.
 His father, Edwin Will, studied architecture at the City College of New York and Cooper Union before working at an architectural firm.
 His mother, M. Helen Ingham, studied at Hunter College and then became a teacher in New York City.
 Will's brother Robert was born in 1909.

 Will grew up in Mamaroneck and attended the Rye Neck public schools.
 He then attended Wesleyan University where he received a Bachelor of Arts degree.
 He became a librarian at the Mamaroneck Public Library in 1922.
 He worked at the Mamaroneck Public Library for ten years and became its library director.
 In 1930, Will became a language instructor and librarian at the Connecticut Agricultural College.
-During that same year, he earned a certificate of library science from the Columbia University School of Library Science.
+During that same year, he earned a certificate of library science from the Columbia University School of Library Service.
 He additionally taught public library administration at the Pratt Institute Library School.
 On November 15, 1933, he was hired to work as the library director of the Yonkers Public Library.